Madison Young: Directing and producing

 Young founded Empress in Lavender Media, a production company working to bring queer, transgender, and sex worker stories to mainstream media through filmmakers within those communities.
 Their first series, Submission Possible, explores "the queer sexual underground worlds of kink, fetish, and BDSM” across the nation.
 The first season of Submission Possible was released from 2020 through mid-2022, after delays in production due to the COVID-19 pandemic, and features New Orleans, Seattle, Portland, San Francisco, Los Angeles, and Oakland.
 Submission Possible was screened at the 2022 CineKink Film Festival and has been selected for screening at the 2022 San Francisco PornFilmFestival.

 Other media ventures

 Writing

-Young’s memoir, Daddy, was published in 2014.
+Young’s memoir, Daddy, was published in 2014 with a foreword by Annie Sprinkle.
 Young followed their memoir with The Ultimate Guide to Sex Through Pregnancy and Motherhood and The DIY Porn Handbook: Documenting Our Own Sexual Revolution, both published in 2016.

-Young’s writing has also been published in anthologies including Rad Families: A Celebration, Subversive Motherhood, The Ultimate Guide to Kink: BDSM, Role Play and the Erotic Edge, Ropes, Bondage, and Power: Power Exchange Books' Resource Series, and the Routledge Porn Studies Journal.
+Young’s writing has also been published in anthologies including Rad Families: A Celebration, Subversive Motherhood, The Ultimate Guide to Kink: BDSM, Role Play and the Erotic Edge, Ropes, Bondage, and Power: Power Exchange Books' Resource Series, and the Routledge journal Porn Studies.